 Rasheed Wallace BIO - Rasheed Wallace is a former professional basketball player who played on several different National Basketball Association (NBA) teams.
-He retired in 2010 after 15 years in the NBA.
+He retired in 2010 after 15 years in the NBA and again in 2013 after a brief comeback.
 Rasheed is one of the greatest basketball players of all times and is known for playing the positions of forward and center.
 He also made his mark on basketball by being the NBA player with the most technical fouls.
 He had a total of 304 of these fouls with 41 technical fouls during 80 games.
 This great basketball player scored 15,860 points over his career and had 7,321 rebounds and 1,445 blocks.
 He definitely made his mark on the court.

 He is a native of Philadelphia, Pennsylvania who was born on September 17, 1974.
 Rasheed’s basketball career began when he was in high school.
 He played for his high school team at Gratz High School, and in 1992-93 he was named as the High School Player of the Year by USA Today.
 Even back then, many basketball fans recognized his talent and knew that he would go far in his career.
 Rasheed scored an average of 16 points per game in high school and had an average of 7 blocks during each game.
 This is truly amazing since he was often benched while other players were on the court.
 Rasheed showed his all-around sports talent by running track and high jumping at his high school in addition to playing basketball.